 In the cabin

 Aftera day undert the sun, you need to re-hydrate your skin!
 Enters Lush Charity Pot, I call this miracle in a pot.
 This super moisturizing body lotion is the perfect moisturizer after a long day under the sun.
-It replenishes your skin plus the aloe will soothe the sunburn – way better than any aloe gel.
+It replenishes your skin plus the aloe will soothe the sunburn – way better than any aloe gel I have ever tried.
 It’s on the rich side, but your skin will thank you for it.

 I always pack a pair of flip-flop when I travel to walk around the room but in this case, you can use them to walk around the cruise as well.
 Just make sure you don’t wear them for dinner!

 Unless you sleep a la natural, you will need pajamas.
 This set is comfy and cute!

 Pack a light backpack that you can take on shore excursions - what better than a backpack that doubles as a camera bag?